Skip to contents

 By default, PCGR expects that the input VCF contains somatic variants identified from a tumor-control sequencing setup.
 This implies that the VCF contains information with respect to variant allelic depth/support both for the tumor sample and the corresponding control sample.

 If the input VCF comes from a tumor-only assay, turn on the --tumor_only option.
 In this mode, PCGR conducts a set of successive filtering steps on the raw input set of variants, aiming to exclude the majority of germline variants from the tumor-only input set.
-In addition to default filtering applied against variants found in the gnomAD/1000 Genomes Project databases (population-specific allele frequency thresholds can be configured, see below), additional filtering procedures can be explicitly set, i.e.:
+In addition to default filtering applied against variants found in the gnomAD database (population-specific minor allele frequency thresholds can be configured, see below), additional filtering procedures can be explicitly set, i.e.:

 • --exclude_likely_het_germline